MetricCepheid/HL1YARGROUND/README.md

 - NOTE: Not doing a changelog due to being super deep into revisions already.
 (I created this file at 39 revisions)
 - UPDATE: I am now at 50 revisions as of 2:22 am.
 I am fucking exhausted.
-- UPDATE 2: These files are now in a GitHub repo!!!
+- UPDATE 2: These files are now in a GitHub repo!!!!

 Day 1 Revisions: